bbest/rmarkdown-example/rmarkdown_example/README.md

 1. **Repeat**.
 Repeat as you write.

 _Aside_.
-It is possible to your entire Zotero library using [AutoZotBib](http://www.rtwilson.com/academic/autozotbib), but my library is too large to practically use this.
+It is possible to sync your entire Zotero library using [AutoZotBib](http://www.rtwilson.com/academic/autozotbib), but my library is too large to practically use this.

 _Note_.
 Besides the *.Rmd and *.md files, the outputs are binary in format and therefore just bloat the repository without adding novel information.
 Simply add entries like `*.pdf` and `*.docx` and `*.html` to [.gitignore](./.gitignore) to prevent these files from being tracked and uploaded to the github repository.